Art and Design… We often hear those words together. Finding differences between art vs design can be difficult.

 One could argue: There is no art without design or design without art.

-Within even the strictest of laws we find abnormalities.
+Within even the strictest of laws, we find abnormalities.
 Even the most chaotic of expressions is rooted by some logical-anchor.

 Another could argue: Art and Design are independent of each other but often exist symbiotically.

 We design using quantified values implemented to achieve a purpose.
 Design should be useful.
 Everybody is free to interpret.
-The goal of design is to bypass subjective interpretations and force acceptance, and/or encourage understanding.
+The goal of a design is to bypass subjective interpretations and force acceptance, and/or encourage understanding.

 Bridges and buildings are designed to resist gravity and protect their users.
 Media advertisements use graphic symbolism to conjure emotions, enticing viewers (or users) to make a purchase.

 Street signs (often using graphical symbols) deliver relevant information… Signage also uses words, which use letters, which are symbols unto themselves.
 The white-space between letters and words forms a rhythm which can be used creatively.